openshift/node-observability-operator/docs/README.md

 _Note: `NodeObservability` resource has to exist and referenced from the Run_

-Once a `NodeObservabilityRun` is created, progress of the run is tracked in the `.Status` field.
+After a `NodeObservabilityRun` is created, you can track the progress of the run in the `.Status` field.
 First, `StartTimestamp` is recorded and when the run has finished, the `FinishedTimestamp` is recorded.
 Any failed nodes are tracked in `FailedAgents` list.